 Desired outcomes

 Through the activities of PCAPS, there are many likely outcomes across space and timescales.
 Improved observation and modelling should provide a better understanding of the Arctic amplification mechanisms through an improved understanding of physical processes in the polar region, especially cloud microphysics, cloud-radiation interaction, and turbulence in the strongly stable, but sometimes also quite heterogeneous, boundary layer over ice (leads, polynyas).
 We envision a variety of improved services to the diverse group of stakeholders in polar regions that are vital to communities in the region and who add economic value to many countries.
-Through better initialized predictions, using higher-resolution coupled models, we also foresee improvements in the polar coupled system translating to lower latitudes through teleconnections.
+Through better initialized predictions, using higher-resolution coupled models, we also foresee improvements in the polar coupled system influencing [Secretariat] to lower latitudes through teleconnections.

 Anticipated and/or needed partnerships